wieslawsoltes/Xaml.Behaviors/README.md

 </TextBox>
 ```

+### How It Works

+Behind the scenes behaviors rely on Avalonia's attached property and reactive object model.
+When you set `Interaction.Behaviors` on any `AvaloniaObject`, Avalonia's property system fires a property changed notification.
+The `Interaction` helper class listens for these changes and attaches each entry of the `BehaviorCollection` to the target control.
+Each behavior implements `IAttachedObject` and inherits from `Behavior` or `Behavior<T>` which provide `OnAttached` and `OnDetaching` methods.
+These methods are invoked by the framework so the behavior can subscribe to routed events, bind to properties or manipulate the visual tree.
+Because behaviors live in a collection you can add or remove them dynamically at runtime just like any other Avalonia property.

+Triggers and actions follow the same pattern.
+A `Trigger` holds a collection of `IAction` objects.
+When the trigger condition is met—for example an event fires or a bound property changes—the trigger iterates its actions and calls their `Execute` method.
+Everything relies on base types such as `AvaloniaObject`, the binding engine and the routing/event system, so no reflection or markup extension magic is needed.
+Understanding these building blocks helps when creating custom behaviors or when troubleshooting how they interact with your controls.

 ### Advanced Usage

 Behaviors can also be defined in styles or extended by creating your own implementations.
 Advanced scenarios typically involve keeping XAML clean or encapsulating reusable interaction logic.